featurist/coypu/README.md

 browser.ClickButton("Search", new Options { WaitBeforeClick = TimeSpan.FromMilliseconds(0.2) } )
 ```
 ## A note on Playwright

-* Clearly Playwright's API, internals and approach are heavily influence by Capybara/Coypu which is awesome!
-There's a lot less reason to start a new project with Coypu over Playwright than in the days when Selenium was the only option.
-However here's a few things to consider:
+The main reason for adding a Playwright driver to this library thats been making Selenium tests reliable since 2010 is to support those projects with existing Coypu test suites who want to move to Playwright without having to rewrite their tests.
+A good percentage of these are likely legacy apps but some may have a lot of life left in them if the tests can be kept alive!

+**If you're starting a new project then you should definitely consider using Playwright directly**, it implements a lot of the most useful stuff from Capybara/Coypu which is fantastic.
+However, if you like the Coypu API, here's a few reasons you might consider using Coypu over Playwrights own API even for a new project:

-1. The Capybara/Copyu DSL is well established and has been pretty stable in the Rails world for a long time.
+### The Capybara/Copyu API is well established and has been pretty stable in the Rails world for a long time.

 The finders in Coypu remain more semantic and direct than Playwrights Locator pattern, and are designed to read like the way a human interacts with a web page without specifying `ByLabel`/`ByPlaceholder` etc e.g.:

-### Playwright
+####] Playwright
 ```
 await page.GetByLabel("Terms & Conditions").CheckAsync();
 await page.GetByLabel("User Name").FillAsync("John");
 ```

-### Coypu
+#### Coypu
 ```
 window.Check("Terms & Conditions");
 window.FillIn("User Name").With("John");
 ```

-You may prefer your tests to read like this.
+You may prefer your tests to read like this, or you might prefer Playwrights more explicit API.

-2. Waits and retries
+### Waits and retries
-Playwright will auto wait for elements to become actionable in the page for you, but where your page elements change dynamically without a full page reload like any Single Page App, then you will still need to write an `Expect` assertion whenever the next element you want to interact with before interacting with it or your test may flake out.
+Playwright will auto wait for elements to become actionable in the page for you, but where your page elements change dynamically without a full page reload, like any Single Page App, then you will still need to write an `Expect` assertion for something that will indicate the UI has updated or your test may flake out.

 e.g. To Click through multiple pages loaded with async

-### Playwright
+#### Playwright
 ```
-await Page.GetByRole(AriaRole.Link, new() { Name = "Next page" }).ClickAsync();
+await Page.GetByRole(AriaRole.Link, new() { Name = "Page 2" }).ClickAsync();
 // AJAX...
 await Expect(Page
-            .GetByRole(AriaRole.Heading, new() { Name = "Page 2" }))
+            .GetByRole(AriaRole.Heading, new() { Name = "Page 3" }))
             .ToBeVisibleAsync();
 // Ready
-await Page.GetByRole(AriaRole.Link, new() { Name = "Next page" }).ClickAsync();
+await Page.GetByRole(AriaRole.Link, new() { Name = "Page 3" }).ClickAsync();
 ```

-3. As a wrapper that decouples finding elements, interacting with the browser and waits and retries from the actual browser automation you may feel prefer to write against the Coypu API to decouple your tests from your choice of automation framework.
-After all, all the test suites written using the Coypu Selenium Driver can now be run with the new Playwright driver with the exact same semantics.

-### Coypu
+#### Coypu
 ```
-window.Click("Next page");
-window.Click("Next page");
+window.Click("Page 2");
+window.Click("Page 3");
 ```

-Of course you may well prefer the Playwright approach :)
+### Keeping your options open
+As a wrapper that decouples finding elements, interacting with the browser and waits and retries from the actual browser automation you may feel prefer to write against the Coypu API to decouple your tests from your choice of automation framework.
+Coypu is a small library which can be easily extended to support new drivers, whereas Playwright is a much larger library that you would be more tightly coupled to.